What is brand management?

 What does your brand stand for?
 Being genuine is important – 86 percent of consumers state that authenticity is a deciding factor when choosing brands to support.
 That authenticity will need to be shaped and promoted through brand management, so establishing your values and public-facing goals will be important for direction.

 To start, ensure there’s a solid and agreed understanding of:

 - Your brand image and voice: What does your logo, branded collateral, etc. look like?
 How do your visual elements reflect your brand values and purpose?
 What is your tone of voice?

 - Your brand values: What values will dictate your actions?
 What values will be attractive to your target market?

 - Your brand purpose: What is your brand purpose?
 How will you promote this to the public?

 - Your brand position: What niche position will you occupy in the market?

 - Your brand differentiation: What makes you stand out?

-Understand where you are now
+Understand where your own brand is now

 Until you know where you currently stand in terms of brand perception, position, and more, you won’t know where best to target your brand management efforts.
 Taking the pulse on your brand’s reputation is the first step to knowing what to do next.